 Skanzen also had:

 - A Moravian wine museum, which is on the local wine trail’s wineries and distilleries.
-Here, visitors can not only get acquainted with the process of burning fruit and viticulture history, but they can also taste two products typical of the local region – fruit spirits and wine.
+Here, visitors can not only get acquainted with the process of burning fruit and viticulture history, but they can also taste two products typical of the local region—fruit spirits and wine.

 - A regional produce shop (local crafts, dried fruits, ciders, wine bar, and café)

 Moravian wine.
-It’s not about beer here.
+It’s not about the beer here.

 I’m sure you’re aware that the Czech Republic is well-known for its beer.
 What you may not know is that the country produces excellent reds and whites as well.
 Here, high-end dispensers hold 104 varieties of regional wines.
 You use a key card and pay according to how much you put in the glass.